EXCEL

 Siemens PCS7 DCS Training

-At Excel Automation Solutions, we are committed to provide training to Siemens customers, channel partners, Industrial Experienced Engineers, employees as well as students in educational institutes.
+At Excel Automation Solutions, we are committed to providing training to Siemens customers, channel partners, industrially experienced engineers, employees, and students from educational institutes.

 1Introduction to the components of a PCS7 system both in terms of Hardware